-Family: Nobel Prize-winning author V.S.
+Nobel Prize-winning author V.S.
 Naipaul dies at 85

 Naipaul eventually landed a radio job working for BBC World Service, where he discussed West Indian literature and found his footing as a writer.
 His breakthrough came in 1957 with his first published novel “The Mystic Masseur,” a humorous book about the lives of powerless people in a Trinidad ghetto.

 Naipaul caught the eye of book reviewers, and in 1959 he won the Somerset Maugham Award with the story collection “Miguel Street.”

-In 1961, Naipaul published “A House for Mr. Biswas,” which was widely acclaimed as a masterpiece.
+In 1961, Naipaul published the celebrated “A House for Mr. Biswas.”
 That novel, about how one man’s life was restricted by the limits of colonial society, was a tribute to Naipaul’s father.

+“If he had been born in another culture, not a colonial agricultural society, his talent would have given him a reasonable chance somewhere and he would have flourished,” Naipaul told the AP in 2000.
+“Part of his pathos was that he was born in the wrong place.”

 In the years that followed, Naipaul was to travel for extensive periods to pen journalistic essays and travel books.
 He flew three times to India, his ancestral home, to write about its culture and politics.
 He spent time in Buenos Aires, Argentina to write about its former First Lady Eva Peron, and went to Iran, Pakistan and Indonesia for books about Islam.

 Years before the Sept.
-11, 2001 attacks, Naipaul devoted attention to Islamic radicalism.
+11, 2001 attacks, Naipaul devoted attention to Islamic radicalism in books including “Among the Believers” and “Beyond Belief.”

+In its Nobel citation, the Swedish Academy called him “a literary circumnavigator, only ever really at home in himself.”

 Naipaul’s nonfiction often provoked much anger, and many were offended by his views about Islam and India — Rushdie, for example, thought Naipaul was promoting Hindu nationalism.

+Rushdie tweeted late Saturday night: “We disagreed all our lives, about politics, about literature, and I feel as sad as if I just lost a beloved older brother.
+RIP Vidia.”

-He also continued to publish award-winning novels.
+Naipaul also continued to publish award-winning novels.
 “The Mimic Men” won the W.H.
 Smith Award in 1967, and in 1971 “In a Free State,” a meditation on colonialism in Africa, was awarded the Booker Prize.

+Africa also provided the setting for his 1979 novel “A Bend in the River.”
+His life of travel and transitions was reflected in the 1987 novel “The Enigma of Arrival,” which some considered his masterpiece.

-Naipaul received a knighthood in 1990, and in 2001 he was awarded the Nobel Prize in Literature.
+Naipaul received a knighthood in 1990, and in 2001 was awarded the Nobel Prize in Literature.

 As his literary stature grew, so did his reputation as a difficult, irascible personality.
-Naipaul was a private man and did not have many friends, but his personal life entered the public domain when the American writer Paul Theroux, a one-time friend whose relationship with Naipaul turned sour, published a stinging memoir about Naipaul in 1998.
+Naipaul was a private man and did not have many friends, but his personal life entered the public domain when Theroux, whose relationship with Naipaul had soured, published a stinging memoir about Naipaul in 1998.

 “Sir Vidia’s Shadow” described Naipaul as a racist, sexist miser who threw terrifying tantrums and beat up women.